Don’t Be Too Quick to Take a Settlement Check from a North Carolina Insurance Adjuster

 When a stranger asks you, “How are you doing?” many people will fall back on conventional polite responses, such as “Oh, I’m doing okay.”
 Now, imagine that taken out of context: on the witness stand in your personal injury lawsuit.
-When the adjuster testifies, “Three days after the traffic crash in Wilmington, the plaintiff told me she was doing okay,” that will convince the jury that the injuries really weren’t all that serious.
+When the adjuster testifies, “Three days after the auto accident in Wilmington, the plaintiff told me she was doing okay,” that will convince the jury that the injuries really weren’t all that serious.

 The adjuster is ready to write a check on the spot